Harford County, Maryland

-Harford County is a county located in the U.S. state of Maryland.
+Harford County is located in the U.S. state of Maryland.
 As of the 2020 census, the population was 260,924.
 Its county seat is Bel Air.
 Harford County is part of the Baltimore metropolitan area and the Washington–Baltimore combined statistical area.
 The county is part of the Central Maryland region of the state.

 History

 In 1608 the area was inhabited by Massawomecks and Susquehannocks.
 The first European to see the area was John Smith in 1608 when he traveled up the Chesapeake Bay from Jamestown.
 In 1652, the English and Susquehannocks signed a treaty at what is now Annapolis for the area now called Harford County.

-Harford County was formed on March 22, 1774, from the eastern part of Baltimore County with a population of 13,000 people.
+Harford County was created from the eastern part of Baltimore County by an act of the Maryland General Assembly that was signed into law on December 17, 1773.
+The county government began operating on March 22, 1774, when the county court met for the first time at Bush Town.
 On March 22, 1775, Harford County hosted the signers of the Bush Declaration, a precursor document to the American Revolution.
 On January 22, 1782, Bel Air became the county seat.

 Havre de Grace, a city incorporated in 1785 within Harford County, was once under consideration to be the capital of the United States rather than Washington, D.C.
 It was favored for its strategic location at the top of the Chesapeake Bay; this location would facilitate trade while being secure in time of war.
 Today, the waterways around Havre de Grace have become adversely affected by silt runoff, which is one of the primary environmental issues of Harford County.
 While today the site is a Maryland National Guard military reservation, the land was used as the Havre de Grace Racetrack where racehorse Man o' War ran in 1919 and 1920.